 Well-Being improves as people age.

 Comprehensive research is changing our perspective on aging by showing that people actually enjoy greater well-being as they mature!
 Psychological well-being includes life satisfaction, feelings of happiness and purpose or meaning in life.
 Sure as people age, there is a decline in physical health.
 Exercise, healthy diet and proper preventive medical care can help one “age well”.
-Consider what other factors contribute to well-being such as resilience, absence of depression and greater optimism.
+Consider what other factors contribute to well-being such as resilience, the absence of depression and greater optimism.

-A Successful Aging Evaluation study from researchers from the University of California, San Diego School of Medicine and Stanford University found that people with high resilience, even if they had low physical functioning, had higher self-ratings of successful aging.
+A Successful Aging Evaluation study from researchers from the University of California, San Diego School of Medicine and Stanford University found that people with high resilience, even if they were low physical functioning, had higher self-ratings of successful aging.
 While more research on interventions to enhance resilience are still needed, it is evident that increasing resilience and reducing stress enhances overall body and mind functioning for healthy aging.

 Why does emotional well-being improve with age?

 In the most fundamental ways, emotional functioning changes little with age.
 Personality traits also remain largely stable.
-As a person ages they collect more experiences.
-Experienced emotions triggered from negative life events such as disappointment, loss of relationships, financial hardships become more predictable.
+As a person ages, they collect more experiences.
+Experienced emotions triggered by negative life events such as disappointment, loss of relationships, financial hardships become more predictable.
 The social and emotional ups and downs of life happening less often, but negative emotions can become less frequent as resilience builds over time.